 Officiating were Rev. Charles Broadhurst, assisted by Rev. Cecil Golden.
-Burial was in Friona Cemetery, under the direction of Parsons-Ellis Funeral Home.
+Burial was in Friona Cemetery, under the direction of Parsons-Ellis Fune-

 Burrow was born January 11, 1901 in Scottsboro, Alabama.
 He was married to Lavern Parsons in Friona on December 10, 1947.
 Burrow had been a resident of Friona for 37 years.
-He manager of Cummings Blk.
-65, Bovina Farm Store, and was a WD, Walter R. Broadmember of the First Baptist hurst, R.V.
-Brownd, Part of
+He was a longtime office manager of Cummings Farm Store, and was a member of the First Baptist

-Lavern, a son, John Burrow of Detroit, Michigan, a Forrest W. Osborn, 0.037 daughter, LaVoyce Wofford ac. out Sec.
-6, T4S;R4E of Stamford, eight sisters, WD, R.L.
-Fleming, Ma four brothers and four shall Elder, 80'x426' out grandchildren.
+Lavern, a son, John Burrow of Detroit, Michigan, a daughter, LaVoyce Wofford ac. out Sec.
+6, T4S;R4E of Stamford, eight sisters, four brothers and four shall Elder, 80'x426' out grandchildren.